peterj/velocity-berlin-2019/06_dev_test_ops/README.md

 f7ff9e8b7bb2e09b70935a5d785e0cc5d9d0abf0
 ```

-Unlike Draft that creates the Dockerfile and Helm chart for you, in order to use Skaffold you need to create a Dockerfile as well as a Kubernetes deployment file (both are already included in the `./sha` folder).
+In order to use Skaffold you need to create a Dockerfile as well as a Kubernetes deployment file (both are already included in the `./sha` folder).

 To start, let's initialize Skaffold by `skaffold init`: